tymyrddin/purple/source/docs/audits/nis2/index.rst

    :glob:
    :maxdepth: 1
    :includehidden:
-   :caption: Unlike climbing a mountain where the path is largely yours to choose, crossing a river means respecting the current.
-NIS2 has more prescriptive requirements, mandatory incident reporting timelines, and specific obligations you cannot simply route around.
-The current flows in one direction, and you must navigate it successfully.
+   :caption: Unlike a mountain, where the route is largely the climber's to choose, a river crossing means respecting the current.
+NIS2 has prescriptive requirements, mandatory reporting timelines, and obligations that cannot be routed around.
+The current flows in one direction, and the stages follow it: explore, understand the river, build the raft, enter the current, navigate the hazards, watch the tributaries, reach the far bank, and stay afloat.

    explore.md
    river.md